-- 14. Not later than 15 days after a hearing board or an appeal board has completed its deliberations, the chair shall deliver a copy of the report to the Appellant, the Respondent, the relevant head of department, school dean, and the Dean of Research. - 15.
+- 14. Not later than 15 days after a hearing board or an appeal board has completed its deliberations, the chair shall deliver a copy of the report to the Appellant, the Respondent, the relevant head of department, school dean/director, and the Chair, University Research Council. - 15.
 If there is more than one Appellant or Complainant, reasonable efforts will be made to provide each with parts of the report that are pertinent to him/her.